Groups ask for restraining order to stop census wind-down

-“More immediate relief is needed,” said the court filing by the coalition.
+“Every day that we lose, we are not going to be able to get it back,” said Melissa Sherry, an attorney representing the coalition of plaintiffs during a virtual hearing.

-The door-knocking phase of the 2020 didn’t start for most of the U.S. until the beginning of August, so winding down operations in September will lead to an inaccurate count that overlooks minority communities, the court filing said.
+The door-knocking phase of the 2020 didn’t start for most of the U.S. until the beginning of August, so winding down operations in September will lead to an inaccurate count that overlooks minority communities, the plaintiffs said in a court filing.
 During the door-knocking phase, census takers go to households that haven’t yet answered the census questionnaire online, by phone or by mail.

+“We just didn’t think they would start dimming the lights right after they turned on the light switch,” Sherry said.

 The lawsuit contends the Census Bureau changed the schedule to accommodate a directive from President Donald Trump to exclude people in the country illegally from the numbers used in redrawing congressional districts, a process known as apportionment.
 More than a half dozen other lawsuits have been filed in tandem across the country, challenging Trump’s memorandum as unconstitutional and an attempt to limit the power of Latinos and immigrants of color during apportionment.

-Government attorneys on Friday said in a court filing that they would offer a more detailed argument against the restraining order but disagreed with statements in the coalition’s argument.
-The government attorneys said they would have been willing to negotiate an accelerated schedule for the lawsuit.

-Meanwhile, top Democratic congressional leaders on Friday demanded that the Trump administration provide documents, emails, notes and calendar invitations that showed how the Census Bureau and the Commerce Department, which oversees the statistical agency, made the decision to end the 2020 census a month early.
+Meanwhile, top Democratic congressional leaders on Friday demanded that the Trump administration provide documents, emails, notes and calendar invitations that showed how the Census Bureau and the Commerce Department made the decision to end the 2020 census a month early.

 House Speaker Nancy Pelosi and U.S. Senate Democratic Leader Chuck Schumer said in a letter to Commerce Secretary Wilbur Ross and Census Bureau director Steven Dillingham that they were concerned the schedule was compressed so that the apportionment count would be controlled by the Trump administration.